MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 - To provide feedback on the email summary, select the thumbs-up or thumbs-down icon.
 Be sure not to share personal information in your feedback.

-## Email summary when replying to an email
+## View an email summary when replying to an email

 You can add the summary to your CRM, share it to Teams, or copy it to the clipboard here.